faraui/transport-layer-tcp-protocol/README.md

 # transport-layer-tcp-protocol
-Transport layer TCP-protocol template in which the corrupted blocks are identified and resent to the adressee.
+Transport layer TCP-protocol template in which the corrupted blocks are identified and resent to the transmitter.
 Used with **QRadioLink** or **GNU Radio** to effeciently communicate via radio transmitters.

 ![qradiolink](https://github.com/faraui/transport-layer-tcp-protocol/assets/170811164/be389ac9-a920-414a-90d9-caba89f5abea)